 The community was established in the 60’s following a festival that brought people from all walks of life to celebrate freedom, counter culture and sustainability.
 When the festival drew to an end, many of the festival goers decided to stay and develop their own commune and self sustainable community.
 Today Nimbin’s colourful shops, eccentric locals and a special brand of cookie continues to draw backpackers to this crazy little town along with the annual Nimbin Mardigrass – a yearly festival dedicated to the celebration of Grass of course!

-TIP: It’s well worth attempting to cure your hangover before jumping on the bus as the makers of this fine piece of machinery did not build a suspension with hung over backpackers in mind.
+TIP: It’s well worth attempting to cure your hangover before jumping on the bus.
+The makers of this fine piece of machinery did not build a suspension with hungover backpackers in mind!

 The driver was a real dude and welcomed us to the tour with stories about Nimbin, the Aquarius Festival that kick started the little town and the protestors that fought to save the local rainforest.
 He was a really nice guy, and it made the day much more enjoyable to get some local history and gossip.